Is your writing process working for you?

 Once you’ve plotted out your three accomplishments on your calendar, create goals and projects and activities.
 Add your activities into your planner, or calendar app.

-BIG, BIG tip: use the power of suggestion to achieve your goals for 2020.
+BIG, BIG tip: use the power of suggestion to achieve your goals this year.

 3. The power of suggestion: keep the image of your success in front of you